project-sunbird/open-saber-docs/_posts/2018-09-11-Sunbird-Integration.md

 published: true
 nav_ordering: 7
 pageTitle: Intergration with Sunbird
-desc: Instructions to integrate Opensaber with Sunbird
+desc: Instructions to integrate OpenSaber with Sunbird
 ---

-Instructions to integrate Opensaber with Sunbird can be found [here](http://sunbird.org/developer-docs/opensaber/user_extension/){:target="_blank"}.
+Instructions to integrate OpenSaber with Sunbird can be found [here](http://sunbird.org/developer-docs/opensaber/user_extension/){:target="_blank"}.